-The Council has a comprehensive consultation process for published reports which ensures senior management and Members own the contents.

-The Council is committed to publishing information

-on its performance in a timely manner and report performance against targets and financial targets on a regular basis to committees.
+The Council has a comprehensive consultation process for published reports which ensures senior management, and Members, own the contents.
+The Council is committed to publishing information on its performance in a timely manner and report performance against targets and financial targets on a regular basis to committees.

-The Council has an internal audit services, commissioned through Assurance Lincolnshire, that reports directly to the Governance and Audit Committee on all aspects of its work, including tracking the implementation of management actions.
-The Committee also has the opportunity to suggest items for the annual internal audit work programme.
+The Council has recently entered a new contract for its internal audit services with BDO Ltd. They will report directly to the Governance and Audit Committee on all aspects of its work, including tracking the implementation of management actions.
+The Committee also has the opportunity to suggest items for the annual internal audit work programme approved by Governance and Audit Committee.